 Here I am just getting back to my focus of creating community and building healthy social environments that strengthen and unify people.
-I feel like the more successful my ministry is, the more exposed the hypocrisy of the mainstream churches will be exposed, and the easier it will be to preach the Gospel in truth.
+I feel like the more successful the ministry is, the more exposed the hypocrisy of the mainstream churches will be exposed, and the easier it will be to preach the gospel in truth.
 Overall, the idea is to create a culture of perception, which creates an awareness of the truth.

 #7: We seek to grow in togetherness, but remain in our sense of individuality.
 It is differences that create perspective which allows for new insight into challenges.
 Furthermore, diversity helps prevent group-think which will limit the growth opportunity of our organization.
 Ultimately, we believe that the only way to succesfully and peacefully transition into the new age of technology ahead of us, is with strong and powerful commitments to peaceful cooperation with eachother and furthering the process of building greater community among ourselves.

 This final belief is to impart a social responsibility that undermines our nature of self-destruction.
 It is only in togetherness that we can control our own destiny, if it is ours to control.
 Furthermore, that togetherness must not be rigidly demanding conformity to a strict social code, but an open-ended social code that allows for people to grow through love and freedom as opposed to fear and oppression, as that is what “Jesus” taught, and what Jesus taught is the mothafuckeen truth! :)